DesignMuseumGent/dmg-resolver/readme.md

 # RESOLVER  - DESIGN MUSEUM GENT

-Resolver for REST-API of Design Museum Gent.
+Node-based service and Resolver to maintain a healthy upstream for the REST-API of Design Museum Gent.